WPChill/strong-testimonials/readme.txt

 These plugins work well with Strong Testimonials and add some nice features.

 * [Admin Menu Post List](http://wordpress.org/plugins/admin-menu-post-list/) provides a list of your testimonials right there in the admin menu.
+* [Debug This](http://wordpress.org/plugins/debug-this/) to peek under the hood when troubleshooting.
 * [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) (multisite) ensures the plugin is properly activated in each site in your network.
 * [Simple Custom CSS](http://wordpress.org/plugins/simple-custom-css/) is my go-to plugin for quick CSS fixes.
 * [Wider Admin Menu](http://wordpress.org/plugins/wider-admin-menu/) lets your admin menu breathe.